 - 1 cup sugar

-- Combine flour, baking powder, sugar, and salt.
-Wisk until well combined.
-Add coconut milk.
+- Combine flour, baking powder, sugar, and salt in a medium bowl.
+Wisk until well combined and add coconut milk.
 Mix until just combined.
-Flour your hands and a work surface.
-Knead dough until completely combined and tacky.
-Place in a bowl, cover with kitchen towel, and let rest for 30 minutes.
+Flour your hands and work surface.
+Then knead dough until completely combined and tacky.
+Place in a bowl, cover with kitchen towel and let rest for 30 minutes.

 - Divide the dough in half.
-On a floured work surface roll one-half about ⅛ inch thin.
-Using a glass or biscuit cutter cut rounds in the dough.
-Repeat with remaining dough.
+On a floured work surface roll one-half about 1/8 inch thin.
+Using a glass or biscuit cutter cut rounds in the dough and repeat with remaining dough.

-- Heat vegetable oil in a cast iron skillet or heavy bottom skillet.
+- Heat oil in a large skillet over medium-high heat.
 Test oil with a scrap of dough.
 It should puff and float.
-Carefully add dough round to the oil.
+Once the oil is hot you can then carefully add dough rounds to the oil.
 Fry until dough puffs and then turn the rounds.
 Continue to fry until golden brown.

 - Transfer to a plate lined with paper towels to drain and cool.
 Serve warm and crisp.

 If you have an allergy to coconut you can use whole milk in place of coconut milk.